A Roller-Crimper for Cover Crop Termination and Weed Suppression

 An effective no-till drill and high soybean planting rate are essential to make this system work.
 In places with thicker mulch, a Great Plains drill was not heavy enough to get all of the soybean seeds into the soil.
 In 2016 this resulted in a marginal soybean stand at a planting rate of 160,000 seeds per acre (Figure 6, July 29).
 We increased our planting rate to 210,000 seeds per acre in 2017 in a field scale demonstration with rye mulch (Figure 7, August 10).
 Late-season weeds such as velvetleaf and ragweed were scattered and easily removed by hand-pulling as the roots were shallow and easy to pull.

+For further information, including results for a similar experiment with green beans, see CropWatch's Organic Farming site.
 For information on best management practices for soybean production following a roller-crimper, see Production of Soybean or Green Bean Following a Crimped Cover Crop.

 Reviewers: Charles Wortmann and Gary Lesoing